3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 I like stainless steel, but you need to make sure that you get the right type for your needs.
 Some that are insulated can keep drinks hot or cold for many hours.
 If a stainless water bottle is not insulated it tends to heat up very fast in the sun.

 These are one of the inexpensive gems of stainless steel.
 Yes, the lids are BPA free plastic but the rest is insulated stainless.
 We bought some of the standard 20 oz style travel mugs and they sure take a beating.
 The originals are dented and beat up but still functional.
 These are something that you can get in a narrow mouth as well but those usually have to be ordered.
-Our local grocery store sells the coffee travel mg size for about the same as Amazon but sometimes there are deals online.
+Our local grocery store sells the coffee travel mg size for about the same but sometimes there are deals online.

 Contigos do maintain temperatures well so if you put something hot in there it takes forever to cool off.
 The insulation is nice for cold drinks when working outside in the summer.
 I recommend a bottle brush for the narrow neck styles as they are hard to clean by hand, especially if something other than water gets left in there.